tjcarney89/swift-WeatherAnimations-lab-ios-0217/README.md

 ## Advanced Challenges

 Attempt the following challenges only if you feel comfortable with the preceding instructions.
-These are ordered by increasing difficulty and there
+These are ordered by increasing difficulty.

 ### Challenge 1